My name is Chloe Tomlinson, and I am State Representative-Elect for Chittenden-21.

 Outside of work, I’m a collective gardener, an aspiring bike mechanic, and an amateur carpenter (thanks to Vermont Works for Women!).
 As a queer woman and a practicing Quaker, openness and collectivity have been core to forming my values and how I show up in the world.

-I hope to bring my blend of local commitment and global experience to the State House to represent you and help build a better future for everyone in Vermont.
+I look forward to bringing my blend of local commitment and global experience to the State House to represent you and help build a better future for everyone in Vermont.

 I would love to hear your questions and ideas!
 You can reach me at chloeforwinooski@gmail.com or give me a call at 802-465-1710.